ZITAIQIU/HSED/README.md

 # HSED
-This repository contains the source code and dataset for the paper "Heterogeneous Social Event Detection via Hyperbolic Graph Representations"
+This repository contains the source code and dataset for the paper "Heterogeneous Social Event Detection via Hyperbolic Graph Representations".
+This article is under review, please feel free to contact me if you need code.
 # Requirements
 * Python==3.7
 * torch>=1.4.0